mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 #### Who is an Environment Owner?

-Environment owner users are usually Testing Team leaders and are defined under a dedicated group in the **LDAP** system.
+Environment owner users are usually Testing team leaders and are defined under a dedicated group in the **LDAP** system.

 To enable setting authorized users as environment owners in the TDM GUI, the Group Name must be also defined in the **TDM GUI configuration file** [config.js] in **ownersGroupName**.